- Home

 As we have seen, cooperation with the innovative ecosystem can be very fruitful; as well, we have a strong interest in maintaining links with the academic community.
 Here, however, I would like to put particular emphasis on the value of establishing enhanced cooperation with other authorities (MoUs, multi-authority supervisory committees, etc.), in order to develop shared analyses of topics of common interest (e.g. the benefits and risks of a new technology) or to jointly develop tools useful for the supervision of the financial sector.

-The Single Supervisory Mechanism (SSM)the forum par excellence for cooperation between national and European supervisory authorities, is the ideal setting for organizing such cooperative mechanisms.
+The Single Supervisory Mechanism (SSM), the forum par excellence for cooperation between national and European supervisory authorities, is the ideal setting for organizing such cooperative mechanisms.
 In this regard, the ACPR and the Banque de France are fully committed to providing all European partners with a “suptech centre” that will offer, for example, an advanced analysis interface for supervisors, capable of integrating analysis modules developed by other authorities or SSM participants.

-Updated on 21 November 2023
+Updated on the 21st of November 2023